Carnival Cruise Deals: On Board Australia's Fun Ships

 Carnival Cruise Ships in Australia

-As part of the Carnival corporation which includes lines such as P&O, Princess and Cunard, among others, Carnival Cruise Lines is in good company Down Under.
+As part of the Carnival corporation which includes lines such as P&O, Princess and Cunard, among others, Carnival Cruise Lines is in good company Down Under, providing great deals.
 Their two ships travelling from Sydney are equipped with the finest facilities and latest innovations.

 Carnival Spirit fast became a favourite with Australian cruisers and recently wowed customers again with its Fun Ship 2.0 refurbishment in 2015.
 With itineraries ranging from short, three-night cruises to 15-night Far-Eastern trips, cruisers love the Spirit offering.
 The ship itself is billed as extraordinary, with a capacity of just over 2000 passengers.
 It has four outdoor pools, 16 bars and lounges and award-winning kids programmes.